mit-rss/intro_to_ros/README.md

 ## ROS Exercises

 ### Create a package and build it

-By following the instructions from the reference or instructions of your finding, create a catkin workspace named `catkin_ws/`.
-Inside that workspace, create a new package, named `ros_exercises/`, which should depend on `rospy`, `std_msgs`, and `sensor_msgs`. **Make sure that your workspace is built (using [catkin_make](http://wiki.ros.org/catkin/commands/catkin_make)) before and after the package was added, and do not forget to source `devel/setup.bash`**.
+The racecar docker image already has a catkin workspace installed called `racecar_ws`.
+If you are using ROS via a virtual machine or a manual install, make sure to create your own catkin workspace.
+Inside your workspace, create a new package, named `ros_exercises/`, which should depend on `rospy`, `std_msgs`, and `sensor_msgs`. **Make sure to build your workspace (using [catkin_make](http://wiki.ros.org/catkin/commands/catkin_make)) before and after you add the package,  and do not forget to source `devel/setup.bash`**.
 Your package (`ros_exercises`) should live in the `/src/` directory, where you add other packages (such as other labs later on).
 Make your `ros_exercises` a git repo.
 After creating the workspace and the package, you should have the following directory layout.

-* /catkin_ws[your catkin workspace]
+* ~/racecar_ws[your catkin workspace]
 	* /src
 		* /ros_exercises[Your catkin package]
 		* [other ros related files and packages if any]